Writing the multicultural experience

 I am fairly adventurous about food, probably because I’m not shy about crossing cultures.
 Sampling cuisines from different countries can be a delicious, painless way of immersing yourself in an otherwise strange culture, if you don’t balk at trying unusual foods.

 And, of course, describing ethnic food and dishes helps situate stories with multicultural characters and scenarios, lending them realism and authenticity.
 In the Pacific island to which the protagonists return in Welcome, Reluctant Stranger, their island host shows her American guests the dishes she’s serving:

 “Roast pork, the best part about it is the crispy skin.
 Oxtail stew in a peanut sauce with beans, eggplant, and chunks of banana blossoms.
 Raw fish—very fresh, still alive when we chopped its head of—in coconut cream and juice of a native citrus.
 Grilled oysters gathered off the coast, south of the city.”

-In all three novels of my series, Between Two Worlds, I have included dining and eating scenes not only to help the story along, but also because I think food and eating are such primal, usually pleasurable, experiences that just reading about them can make one go “yum” or “yuck” depending on her taste.
+In all novels of my series, Between Two Worlds, I have included dining and eating scenes not only to help the story along, but also because I think food and eating are such primal, usually pleasurable, experiences that just reading about them can make one go “yum” or “yuck” depending on her taste.
 One reviewer confessed to finding herself “hungry a lot” while reading Hello, My Love—a novel that features delectable dishes in dining scenes.